huggingface/diffusers/CONTRIBUTING.md

 pip install -r /examples/<your-example-folder>/requirements.txt
 ```

-Therefore when adding an example, the `requirements.txt` file shall define all pip dependencies required for your training example so that once all those are installed, the user can run the example's training script, as an example, see the [DreamBooth `requirements.txt` file](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/requirements.txt).
+Therefore when adding an example, the `requirements.txt` file shall define all pip dependencies required for your training example so that once all those are installed, the user can run the example's training script.
+See, for example, the [DreamBooth `requirements.txt` file](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/requirements.txt).

 Training examples of the Diffusers library should adhere to the following philosophy:
 - All the code necessary to run the examples should be found in a single Python file